 Geofencing allows for locating points within defined geographic areas.
 Areas can be defined with geographic points, consisting of latitude and longitude, forming any shape.
 HERE provides Geofencing Extension API for that purpose.

 devBlog of Michal Zalecki

-If you working on web services for some time you probably remember, or at least heard about, The First Browser War.
-We are extremely lucky that this scramble between Internet Explorer and Netscape turned into great race for better, faster, more unified web experience.
-That said, we still facing a lot of inconsistency or not trivial edge cases while working with so-called browser APIs.
+If you are working on web services for some time you probably remember, or at least heard about, The First Browser War.
+We are extremely lucky that this scramble between Internet Explorer and Netscape turned into a great race for better, faster, more unified web experience.
+That said, we’re still facing a lot of inconsistency or not trivial edge cases while working with so-called browser APIs.

 React components went the long way from

 React.PureComponent and stateless functional components.
 I really enjoy the idea that we don’t have to “hack” the language anymore, at least not that much as we used to.
 The progress in this department is quite clear and brings not always obvious benefits.
 Using constructs build into to the language/transpiler instead of relying on framework’s factory functions or constructors accepting huge configuration objects future proofs your code.